hostettler/blog/_posts/2019-02-17-microservice-architecture-part-1.markdown

 - [Apache Maven](https://maven.apache.org/) for the automation.
 - a bash interpreter (on Windows you can rely on Git bash that is usually installed with Git)

-{% include warning.html content="because of a bug in one of the 3rd party software, please use Apache Maven 3.5.x instead of the latest 3.6.x.
-For more information pleaser refer to the Thorntail issue : https://github.com/thorntail/thorntail/pull/1195" %}

 On top of that you need to have:
 - A intermediate level in Java
 - Some basic understanding of OS (including bash scripting) and networking (DNS, TCP, HTTP)
 - a great deal of patience and coffee

+{% include info.html content="We will start a lot of containers, please grant at 6GB RAM and 6GB swap to your docker-machine" %}

 ## Getting the backend components to run
 First thing first, let's checkout the code and compile everything.
 Before you start complaining, yes this section is tedious but we have the environment set up before diving into the wonderful world of microservices.